 Gifts of appreciated securities, such as stocks and mutual funds, are excellent ways to support the High Museum of Art.
 Such gifts are simple and may provide a greater tax benefit than an equivalent gift in cash.
-Please contact the Development Office at 404-733-4557 or e-mail us for additional information and proper procedures.
+Download instructions for transferring gifts of securities.
+Or, for more information, please contact Allison Chance at 404-733-4412 or firstname.lastname@example.org.

 You may be able to double your donation to the High Museum of Art.
 Many employers sponsor matching gift programs to match charitable contributions made by their employees.
 Gifts from retirees and spouses may also qualify for a match.
 To find out if your company has a matching gift program, click here.

 Securing future strength by building the endowment is now the High's greatest challenge as well as its greatest opportunity.
 We invite you to play an essential role in our future growth with an investment in the High Museum of Art.